FAIR Textile Storage-History Triage

 • If odor is present but no residue is obvious, note where the smell is strongest: folds, lining, hem, collar, border, storage box, or the room the textile was opened in.

-• Treat powder, haze, sticky film, or unknown deposits as evidence to document, not as cleanup chores to finish before FAIR sees the file.
+• Treat powder, haze, sticky film, or unknown deposits as evidence, not cleanup chores.

 How FAIR separates inactive treatment history from current conservation risk

-The key FAIR distinction is whether the treatment story is historical context or whether something about the textile still creates a present handling problem.
-Buyers should document both, but not collapse them into one conclusion.
+The key distinction is simple: historical context is not the same as a present handling problem.
+Document both.
+Do not collapse them into one conclusion.

-• Inactive treatment history usually means the owner reports old mothballs, cedar, freezing, or fumigation and the textile currently shows no fresh shedding, no attached webbing or casings, no new-looking residue transfer, and no handling resistance beyond ordinary age and use.
+• Inactive treatment history usually means old mothballs, cedar, freezing, or fumigation, with no fresh shedding, webbing, casings, new residue transfer, or unusual handling resistance now.

 • Current conservation risk is more likely when odor is strong enough to suggest ongoing off-gassing or contamination, residue transfers to tissue or gloves, fibers feel brittle or tacky, dampness overlaps with the storage story, or present photography already causes fragment release.